 TexGen Power LLC (formally ExGen Texas Power, LLC) — successfully handled Texas PUCT review of generator holdco though bankruptcy process and foreclosure with non-traditional equity requiring a unique market power analysis

-Hydro One Limited — FERC Federal Power Act Section 203 authorization for the pending $5.3 billion acquisition of Avista Corporation in an all-cash transaction, establishing one of North America's largest regulated electricity and natural gas businesses with more than $25.4 billion in combined assets
+Hydro One Limited — FERC counsel for approvals for the now terminated $5.3 billion acquisition of Avista Corporation in an all-cash transaction, that would have established one of North America's largest regulated electricity and natural gas businesses with more than $25.4 billion in combined assets

 Multi-national company — CFTC investigation in which CFTC staff has alleged market manipulation involving a petroleum product